Pittsburgh PA Motorcycle Accident Attorney

 - We have more than 25 years of experience representing victims of motorcycle accidents, car accidents, truck accidents and other types of collisions.

-- Our results speak for themselves.
+- At Dallas W. Hartman P.C., our results speak for themselves.
 We don’t push our clients to accept fast settlements.
 Instead, we fight for the best possible results, even if that means going to trial.

 - Our Pittsburgh motorcycle accident attorneys operate on a contingency fee basis.
 This means if we don’t win your case, you won’t pay any attorney’s fees, guaranteed.